RuanJY/RuanJY.github.io/index.md

 # About Me
 Jianyuan Ruan（阮建源）

-Research assistant
+PhD student, HK PolyU
+ME. and BE.
 Zhejiang University

 Email: jy_ruan AT 163.com

 I am a researcher focus on robotics.
-Currently, I serve as a research assistant in the Sevil Lab in Control System Colleage(CSC) of Zhejiang University.
+Currently, I study in HongKong Polytechnic University.
+Before that, I served as a research assistant in the Sevil Lab in Control System Colleage(CSC) of Zhejiang University.
 I received my Master's degree and Becholer degree from Zhejiang University in 2020 and 2017 respectively.

 # Research Interests
 Robotics, SLAM, 3D reconstruction, UAV, Autonomous Driving